Welcome to Amelia Island, Florida

-Take an Amelia Island vacation to escape the everyday world and to find inspiration in our peaceful, relaxed seaport community.
-Located just off the state’s northeast Amelia Island, Florida is easy to reach, but hard to forget.
-With 13-miles of beautiful beaches, abundant native wildlife, and pristine waters, this barrier island has long been a beloved destination for visitors and residents alike.
+Take an Amelia Island vacation to escape the everyday world and find inspiration in our peaceful, relaxed seaport community.
+Located in northeast Florida, Amelia Island is easy to reach, but hard to forget.
+With 13 miles of beautiful beaches, abundant native wildlife, and pristine waters, this barrier island has long been a beloved destination for visitors and residents alike.
 Request a complimentary copy of our Vacation Guide to find even more things to do on Amelia Island.

 Amelia Island, Florida History

-Near the Cumberland Island National Seashore, Amelia Island is known as the “Isle of Eight Flags,” It has had an amazing, interesting, and tumultuous past, characterized by its diverse cast of Timucuan Indians, pirates, shrimpers, nobles, and confederates.
-Amelia Island exhibits Florida’s history as few other areas can, adding to the lore and mystery brought forth on its shore by its amazing collection of residents.
+Near the Cumberland Island National Seashore, Amelia Island is known as the “Isle of Eight Flags.”
+It has had a surprising, fascinating, and tumultuous past, characterized by its diverse cast of Timucuan Indians, pirates, shrimpers, nobles, and confederates.
+Amelia Island exhibits Florida’s history as few other areas can, adding to the lore and mystery brought forth on its shore by its fantastic collection of residents.
 Early on, the community of Fernandina Beach emerged as an important seaport, a legacy that today can be seen throughout its Victorian-era architecture and charming historic district.
 Today, the island is home to Florida’s oldest continuously operating bar, the Palace Saloon, located within a sprawling 50-block area of homes and buildings on the National Register of Historic Places.

 Fernandina Beach on Amelia Island, Florida